just-rails/just-rails-web/README.md

 # just-rails-web

-A website for intermediate Ruby on Rails users to compare programming practices, review gems, and otherwise talk shop in a non-combative and link-bait-free way.
+A website for intermediate Ruby on Rails users to compare programming practices, review gems, and otherwise talk shop.

 ### Why?

 Nowadays, most of the information available about Ruby on Rails on the web is aimed at beginners, and most of it is in the form of blog posts and articles.
-These formats encourage a highly opinionated and combative style of writing.
-Although this style is exciting for novices and makes for great link bait, it can be tiresome for experienced devs who just want friendly dialogue about tools and techniques.
+The former creates an undue focus in the community on beginner-level concepts, and the latter encourages a combative and sensational style of writing.

+The combined effect of this is what I call "Rails: The Good Parts" - an environment where the loudest voices are the ones which most convincingly oppose conventional wisdom on topics popular among Rails novices.

+### What?

 The goal is to start a community that is free, cooperative, and focused on one
-thing: developing great Rails apps.
+thing: pushing the Rails framework to the limits to create exceptional web apps.

 ### How?